Indicators of a Return to Normalcy A Review of Canada's November 2020 PNP Results

 Typically, PNPs require candidates to initiate the process by registering their interest – sometimes referred to as an Expression of Interest – through a system that will assign them a specific score based on a number of criteria.
 Candidates with the highest scores in their particular stream are then invited to officially apply.

 It’s no wonder that PNP numbers for November are encouraging.
-In general, the country has a favorable view on immigration.
-In fact, Canada just announced their intention to welcome record levels of immigrants as part of their effort to get the economy back on track.
+In general, the country has a favorable view of immigration.
+In fact, Canada just announced their intention to welcome record levels of immigrants as part of its effort to get the economy back on track.
 The PNP streams will contribute greatly to this objective.